 Most students yearn for that one-to-one time with a caring role model in the playroom.
-Primary Project is a transformational experience for our children.
+Primary Project is a life changing experience for our children.

 For Primary Project Teams